STEP FOR MYSQL MASTER TO MASTER REPLICATION

 #rsync -Pavzxl mysql-db.sql [email protected]:/root/

-• In master 2 terminal, check the status of MariaDB
+• In the master 2 terminal, check the status of MariaDB.

 #sudo systemctl status mariadb